DavidWells/markdown-magic/README.md

 - Do not remove or modify this section -->
 ### Configuration Options

-`transforms` - *Object* - (optional) Custom commands to transform block contents, see transforms & custom transforms sections below.
+`transforms` - *object* - (optional) Custom commands to transform block contents, see transforms & custom transforms sections below.

-`outputDir` - *String* - (optional) Change output path of new content.
+`outputDir` - *string* - (optional) Change output path of new content.
 Default behavior is replacing the original file

-`matchWord` - *String* - (optional) Comment pattern to look for & replace inner contents.
+`matchWord` - *string* - (optional) Comment pattern to look for & replace inner contents.
 Default `AUTO-GENERATED-CONTENT`

 `DEBUG` - *Boolean* - (optional) set debug flag to `true` to inspect the process
 <!-- ⛔️ AUTO-GENERATED-CONTENT:END - Do not remove or modify this section -->